Preparing the DRAGNet site at Cedar Creek

 The Disturbance and Recovery Across Global Grasslands Network

-Disturbance and Recovery Across Global Grasslands (DRAGNet) is a new global research network aimed at assessing the generality of factors influencing disturbance recovery and community assembly in herbaceous-dominated ecosystems.
-This network builds on more than a decade of highly successful collaborative research by the Nutrient Network (NutNet), but examines a new set of theoretically-motivated questions about the effects and interactions of two pervasive global changes: land disturbance and elemental nutrient supply.
+The Disturbance and Recovery Across Global Grasslands Network (DRAGNet) is a coordinated distributed experiment that assesses the generality of factors influencing responses to disturbance in herbaceous-dominated ecosystems.
+This network builds on two decades of highly successful collaborative research within the Nutrient Network (NutNet), but examines a new set of theoretically-motivated questions about the effects and interactions of two pervasive global changes: land disturbance and nutrient supply.

-With DRAGNet, we are quantifying plant community assembly dynamics and ecosystem recovery under a wide range of biotic and abiotic conditions, and testing whether assembly, recovery rate, or trajectory of plant communities interact with environmental nutrient enrichment.
+With DRAGNet, we are quantifying plant community assembly and ecosystem recovery following soil disturbance under a wide range of biotic and abiotic conditions, and testing under what conditions assembly or recovery interact with nutrient enrichment.

 This experiment is timely and relevant, as physical disturbances are among the most pervasive impacts of humans on Earth (Ellis 2011; Higgins 2017).
 Habitat loss via land conversion for agriculture is a leading cause of extinction (Pimm et al. 1995), and biodiversity in grassland systems is particularly affected by land use change (Newbold et al. 2016).
-Even small-scale disturbances by feral pigs can have long-term impacts on grasslands (Cushman et al. 2004).
-Although disturbances are an important driver of community dynamics and assembly (Chase 2003; Turner 2010), they now occur concurrent with other human impacts including climate change and nutrient deposition (Steffen et al. 2015).
+Even small-scale disturbances can have long-term impacts on grasslands (Cushman et al. 2004).
+While disturbances are an important driver of community dynamics and assembly alone (Chase 2003; Turner 2010), they now occur concurrently with other human impacts including increased nutrient supply (Steffen et al. 2015).

-1. Quantify community assembly, vegetation, recovery rates, and trajectories of change after disturbances across a wide variety of herbaceous-dominated sites under ambient and elevated nutrient supply.
+1. Quantify resistance to, and recovery from, soil disturbance across a wide variety of grasslands under ambient and elevated nutrient supply.

-2. Quantify community resistance to, and resilience after, short-term nutrient addition.
+2. Quantify resistance to, and recovery from, nutrient addition.

-3. Gain insights into the reproducibility of ecological experiments by leveraging plot-level data from sites already participating in NutNet and replicating the same treatments (control and nutrients) in different starting years.
+3. Assess the reproducibility of ecological experiments using data from sites that participate in both NutNet and DRAGNet and started nutrient addition treatments in different years.

-4. Determine the relative importance of local and regional processes for community assembly by pairing theoretical models with core and additional "add-on" seed bank/seed rain data.
+4. Determine the relative importance of local and regional processes for community assembly by pairing theoretical models with core data and additional "add-on" seed bank and seed rain data.

 DRAGNet Design and Implementation:

-Our protocol is described in detail here.
-In brief, each DRAGNet site will consist of a set of 3-5 blocks (spatial replicates), each with five, 5 x 5 m plots receiving one of five treatments: 1) Long-term nutrient addition, 2) Physical disturbance (annual removal of standing vegetation, litter, rhizomes and tilling of the soil for three years), 3) Nutrient addition combined with disturbance, 4) Short-term nutrient addition (five years) followed by cessation of nutrient addition, or 5) No treatment (“controls”).
-Response variables will be plant species composition, aboveground standing crop, light intercepted by the plant canopy, and soil chemistry.
-DRAGNet will also include an optional seed bank and seed rain study.
-The design has built-in flexibility for site-level or regional add-on studies (e.g., trapping insects, measuring plant traits, or tracking small mammal granivory).
+The DRAGNet protocol is described in detail here.
+In brief, each DRAGNet site consists of 3-5 blocks (spatial replicates), each with five plots (each sized 5 x 5 m) receiving one of five treatments: 1) Physical disturbance (annual removal of live and dead vegetation and rhizomes and soil tilling for three years), 3) Physical disturbance plus nutrient addition, 2) Long-term nutrient addition, 4) Short-term nutrient addition (five years of addition followed by “cessation” of treatment), or 5) No treatment (“control”).
+The core response variables are plant species composition, aboveground biomass, and light intercepted by the plant canopy.
+DRAGNet also includes a soil chemistry study and an optional seed bank and seed rain study.
+The design is flexible, to accommodate add-on studies at the site, region, or network level (e.g., trapping insects, measuring plant traits, tracking small mammal granivory, etc.).

-The time and effort to disturb the plots will vary among sites, depending on vegetation, soils, etc. However, post-disturbance field sampling, plant sorting, and data entry generally requires about 1-3 days for 2-3 people.
-The design also is modular; a one-time pre-treatment sampling (“observational dataset”) has proven extremely valuable for addressing a wide variety of questions.
-We cannot provide funds for this project, but we have designed it to be inexpensive (see "Time and Financial Costs" in our protocol).
-For example, maintenance of the nutrient treatment plots is only the cost of fertilizer (about $50 per year for US participants).
+The time and effort to disturb the plots varies among sites, depending on vegetation, soils, etc. Completing the rest of the protocol (e.g., field sampling, plant sorting, and data entry) generally requires 1-3 days of work for 2-3 people.
+Sites do not need to participate in all parts of the study (e.g., even one set of observational measurements following our sampling protocol can help address a variety of questions and add context to treatment effects).
+We cannot provide funds for this project, but we have designed it to be inexpensive.
+For example, maintenance of the nutrient addition plots is only the cost of fertilizer (about $50 per year for a site in the US).

 Collaboration in DRAGNet:

-The collaborative nature of DRAGNet requires that all scientists must be willing to share their core data with others in the network.
-You can read our guidelines for publication and authorship of DRAGNet manuscripts and datasets here.
+The collaborative nature of DRAGNet requires that all scientists are willing to share their core data with others in the network.
+Please read the guidelines for publication and authorship of DRAGNet manuscripts and datasets.

 Benefits of participating in DRAGNet: